iSaluki/phhs6/content/sixth/Business/Units/nd/InvestmentAppraisal.md

 In this case, there is an overshoot.
 It took 3 and a bit years to reach payback.
 We can tell because there is more than 0 at the end of year 4.

+#### Benefits of payback period

+- Simple and easy to calculate
+- Focus on cashflows
+- Easy to understand the results
+- Emphasises speed of return; good for fast moving markets
+- Straightforward to compare competing products